-Changes in Indemnity Loss Experience from Provisions in Approved April 1, 2003 Loss Costs
+Changes in Indemnity Loss Experience from Provisions in Approved April 1, 2004 Loss Costs

-In isolation, this is the single most adverse factor in the proposed loss cost revision.
-The PCRB's analysis of the most recent available experience data for indemnity benefits produces estimates of loss costs higher than the expectations underlying the current schedule of Bureau rating values.
+The PCRB's analysis of the most recent available experience data for indemnity benefits produces estimates of loss costs nominally lower than the expectations underlying the current schedule of Bureau rating values.
 Consistent with the practice adopted for prior recent filings, the PCRB has again adjusted available historical data to be consistent with provisions of Act 57 of 1996 (Act 57) as part of the analysis supporting this filing.
 Certain provisions of Act 44 of 1993 (Act 44), which were susceptible to estimation, were also directly applicable to indemnity benefits.
 Those provisions have been accounted for in this filing, as they also have been in previous filings, by application of a "savings factor" to trended loss ratios estimated on a pre-Act 44 basis.